staabm/staabm.github.io/_posts/2023-04-09-rexfactor-introduction.md

 ### Misc

-- `REDAXO Specific Code Style:` ensures that code follows the [REDAXO code style guidelines](https://github.com/redaxo/php-cs-fixer-config)
+- `REDAXO Specific Code Style`: ensures that code follows the [REDAXO code style guidelines](https://github.com/redaxo/php-cs-fixer-config)
-- `More Explicit Coding Style:` ensures that code is expressed in a more explicit and clear manner
+- `More Explicit Coding Style`: ensures that code is expressed in a more explicit and clear manner

 ## Support rexfactor development